Denver Metro Tuberculosis Clinic

 but we also welcome walk-in visits.

-As a leading national TB center, we also offer professionals the resources they need to care for people with TB.
+As a leading national TB center, we also offer professionals the resources they need to care for people with TB, including patient referrals.